 If your child is not offered a place at the College you will be entitled to appeal to an independent panel.
 Details will be given in the letter of refusal.
 The decision of the panel is final.

-Cardinal Griffin Catholic College has a waiting list of pupils who have not been offered a place but whose parents express the wish for them to take up a place should one become available.
+Cardinal Griffin Catholic College operates a waiting list for pupils who have not been offered a place but whose parents express the wish for them to take up a place should one become available.